 To put it simply, this is an experience I will never forget.

-While I admire the photographers who offer these sessions this as a regular part of their business, the demanding on call schedule is not something I could incorporate into my offerings.
-If you, or someone you know, is looking for an amazing birth photographer, please check out Christine Wright Photography.
+While I admire the photographers who offer these sessions this as a regular part of their work, the demanding on call schedule is not something I could incorporate into my offerings.
+If you, or someone you know, is looking for an amazing birth photographer, please reach out to Christine Wright Photography.